 Scott T. Smith has research interests in the intersection of legal and literary discourses in early medieval England and in the function of rhetorical ornament in vernacular and Latin writing.
-His book, Land and Book: Literature and Land Tenure in Anglo-Saxon England, was published by the University of Toronto Press in October 2012.
-He has also published articles in JEGP and Anglo-Saxon England and he has work forthcoming in Modern Philology and Mediaeval Studies.
+His book, Land and Book: Literature and Land Tenure in Anglo-Saxon England, was published by the University of Toronto Press in 2012.
+He has published articles in JEGP, Anglo-Saxon England, Modern Philology, and Mediaeval Studies.
 His work has also appeared in essay collections dedicated to the Anglo-Saxon Chronicle and to critical theory in Anglo-Saxon Studies.
-Smith is also part of the editorial collective for Graphic Medicine, a new interdisciplinary series on comics studies and medicine to be published by the Pennsylvania State University Press.
+Smith is also part of the editorial collective for Graphic Medicine, a new interdisciplinary series on comics studies and medicine, published by the Pennsylvania State University Press.

-Smith's teaching interests include medieval literature, comics and graphic novels, supernatural literature, and horror.
+Smith's teaching interests include medieval literature, comics and graphic novels, history of the English language, supernatural literature, and horror.